Cost of Direct Mail Advertising

 While those things take time and money just like direct mail, they don’t require such a high level of investment with such a low level of response.

-Some of these local Internet marketing ideas are even free, like Google My Business.
-That means even if you just get one new customer from your Google My Business account, you’ve made pure profit.
+Some of these local Internet marketing ideas are even free, like Google Business Profile.
+That means, even if you just get one new customer from your Google Business Profile account, you’ve made pure profit.

 Most of these online strategies are also designed to promote your business for far longer than direct mail.